 In-residence and online equivalency.
 Online courses are designed to be equivalent to oncampus courses in breadth and rigor.
 Therefore, students may switch from online to in-residence mode, or vice versa.
 Master's-level online programs do not typically require residency on the AIIAS campus, except for those who wish to continue their programs on campus.

-For further information, including new programs, schedules for courses, admission requirements and academic matters visit AIIAS Online at online@aiias.edu).
+For further information, including new programs, schedules for courses, admission requirements and academic matters visit AIIAS Online at online.aiias.edu (e-mail: online@aiias.edu).

 Graduate School

 Graduate School Personnel